Welcome to the Chelmsford Phoenix Website

 Rotary in Great Britain and Ireland (known as RIBI) has over 55,000 members in over 1850 clubs and is an integral part of Rotary International, which has about 1.2 million members world-wide in over 200 countries and geographical regions.

 Tweets by @RotaryPhoenix

-We meet on Thursdays at 6.30pm The College is now closed for the Summer.
-We will either meet at the Rose and Crown in Writtle or The Cricketers in Danbury.
-There are also some 'out' nights.
+We meet on Thursdays at 6.30pm The College is now closed for the Summer and we will return on the 29th September.
 Please refer to the programme for details of the meeting for a particular week. tel: 07805-326954